 Entering Grade 6 and 7 is an important development in the life of students at TFS.
 Students make the transition from the Junior School to the Senior School.
-It also marks three significant changes in the students’ academic lives.
+It also marks three significant changes in our students’ academic lives.

-In Levels I and II (Grades 8 and 9), students complete their formal studies in the curriculum of France.
-Students benefit from the French program, which allows them not only to master French, but also to learn about French culture and traditions, and gain a more international perspective.
-TFS students have the opportunity to take the Diplôme National du Brevet (DNB), which is a series of examinations in support of the curriculum of France.
-The DNB assesses the knowledge and skills students have acquired by the end of middle school, and includes tests in math, French, history-geography, science and an oral exercise that could focus on art or citizenship.
-Tests are externally marked, providing students with an external measure of their competencies, skills and knowledge.
-As well, students gain the opportunity to broaden their academic portfolio with a recognized diploma from France.
+In Grade 9 (Level II), students complete their formal studies in the current curriculum of France.
+They benefit from the French program, which allows them not only to master French, but also to learn about French culture and traditions, and gain a more international perspective.
+TFS students earn the Diplôme du brevet des collèges, which validates their mastery of the basic skills and knowledge they need to continue their studies at the Lycée level.
+They earn this diploma by passing an examination that includes written tests in math, French, history-geography and science, together with an oral exercise that might focus on a topic such as art or citizenship.
+These tests are graded by independent, external markers.